|Land Area||653,508 km2|

 Burma, the "Golden Land," is a mostly Buddhist country whose history can be traced back to the Neolithic era.

-Repeated attacks by the Kingdom of Nanzhao during the 8th century AD forced the decline of the Pyu culture, and by the late 9th century Nanzhao had founded a small settlement at Pagan (Bagan).
+Repeated attacks by the Kingdom of Nanzhao during the 8th century AD forced the decline of the Pyu culture.
+By the late 9th century, Nanzhao had founded a small settlement at Pagan (Bagan).

-The Mongols migrated out of the region shortly after the fall of the Pagans, and several smaller kingdoms existed, sparking an era of wars and switching alliances.
+The Mongols migrated out of the region shortly after the fall of the Pagans, leaving several smaller kingdoms, which sparked an era of wars and switching alliances.

-In 1364 the successor state of Ava was founded in central Burma, and attempted to reassemble the Pagan Empire.
+In 1364 the successor state of Ava was founded in central Burma, in an attempt to reassemble the Pagan Empire.
 Unfortunately, while it was successful in reigning the Toungoo and peripheral Shan states, it failed to conquer the remaining states, and was eventually overrun by Toungoo forces in 1555.

 Tabinshwehti, Toungoo's overly ambitious king, conquered a vast amount of Southeast Asia throughout the 16th century, becoming the area's largest empire in history.
 However, after the death of Tabinshwehti's successor, Bayinnaung, the empire began to unravel, before completely dissolving in 1599.